Rafael Devers Player Props: Red Sox vs. Athletics

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (83) this season while batting .253 with 39 extra-base hits.
+- Devers has 84 hits, which is tops among Boston hitters this season, while batting .254 with 40 extra-base hits.

-- Among qualified batters in MLB, he ranks 87th in batting average, 86th in on-base percentage, and 26th in slugging.
+- Among qualifying batters in MLB, he ranks 83rd in batting average, 82nd in on-base percentage, and 24th in slugging.

-- Devers has an RBI in 40 of 85 games this season, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- Devers has picked up an RBI in 47.7% of his games this season, with more than one RBI in 19.8% of his games.
+He has also plated three or more runs in seven contests.

+- He has scored a run in 37 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.